dodying/Bookmark-Sync/README.md

 * other

 When pushing the data, all folders will be pushed to gist.
 When pulling, only supported folders will be pulled.
 Therefore bookmarks from Firefox's menu/mobile won't be synced to Chrome.
 (They still sync between Firefox browsers.)

+#### Import issue in Firefox

+There is no way to detect bookmark imports in Firefox.
+You have to make some changes (e.g. reorder a bookmark) to trigger syncs after importing/recovered from backup.

 ### Todos